newrelic/marlowe/README.md

 Changes
 ------------------

+### Aug 15, 2013

+Implemented selectors allowing you to pick different attributes in a single dataset.

-* Aug 9, 2013 -
+### Aug 9, 2013

 Implemented alternative format for datasets paving the way for doing more with datasets that had more than one attribute.

-* July 8, 2013 -
+### July 8, 2013

 Added quartile region shading in historgrams and timeseries charts

-* July 3, 2013 -
+### July 3, 2013

 Incorporated [Ward Cuningham](http://c2.org)'s Traffic demo

-* June 29, 2013 -
+### June 29, 2013

 Added a horizon chart

-* June 2013 -
+### June 2013

 Introduced Marlowe in preparation for talk at Velocity Santa Clara 2013

 Special Thanks
 ------------------